CarsonPenn/cse210/README.md

 # cse210-student-template
 This is the starter code for students in CSE 210.
+Which Carson Smith has graciously accepted and will take kind care of.

 This repository contains the starter code for many different projects.
 They are arranged as follows: